-- Skiers with Dogs - Per Deschutes National Forest Rules, dogs are not permitted on the trails at Meissner or anywhere on the north side of Century Drive.
+- Skiers with Dogs – Per Deschutes National Forest Rules, dogs are not permitted on the trails at Meissner or anywhere on the north side of Century Drive.
 There is an area maintained by Dog-Pac based out of Wanoga for off-leash skate skiing.
-There are also many miles of groomed snomobile trails south of Century Drive that are great for skiing with your dog as well (here is that grooming schedule).
-Just be sure to listen for the snomobiles…you can hear them before they will see you, of course.
+There are also many miles of groomed snowmobile trails south of Century Drive that are great for skiing with your dog as well.
+Just be sure to listen for the snowmobiles…you can hear them before they will see you, of course.

 Specific User Group and Sno-Park Stewardship Guidelines